brandontrabucco/hypercomplex-ops/README.md

 d = HCX.hypercomplex_conjugate(c)
 ```

-For tensorflow to recognize the gradients of these operations, you must add the following lines after load_custom_op_library.
+For tensorflow to recognize the gradients of these operations, you must add the following lines after load_op_library.
 Tensorflow currently only supports gradients defined in python.

 ```
 from tensorflow.python.framework import ops